tedroden/dot-files/README.md

 1. `custom.el`: will store things set with `custom`
 2. `personal.el`: We'll load this if it exists for things that don't belong in git.

-Let me know what you think
+Let me know what you think.

-TODO: only do the mac only stuff on a mac
-TODO: check to see if a package is available before `package-install` ... if not, run `package-refresh-contents`
+The first time you install this, it will take a long time.
+Let me know if something doesn't work!

 TODO: Why doesn't magit know that this is a git project when cloned to ~/.emacs.d/

 ## .xinitrc